OmairAftab/TeamWork/README.md

 - **Table & Kanban Views**: Filter tasks by status, priority, and assigned member.
 - Real-time task creation, editing, status transitions, and pagination.
 - **Role-Based Task Permissions**:
-  - **Owners & Admins**: Full task lifecycle control (create, reassign, update metadata, delete).
+  - **Owners**: Full task lifecycle control (create, reassign, update metadata, delete).
-  - **Members**: Can update the status of tasks specifically assigned to them.
+  - **Members**: Can view all tasks and update the status of tasks specifically assigned to them.

+### ✉️ Inviting Members to a Workspace
+- **Invite Link Generation**: Workspace Ownerscan generate a unique invite link from the Members  page.
+- **Copy & Share**: Copy the shareable join link directly to clipboard.
+- **Seamless Join Flow**:
+  - When an invited user opens the invite link (`/invite/workspace/:inviteCode/join`), they are presented with an invite acceptance screen showing workspace details.
+  - Upon clicking **Join Workspace**, the user is automatically added to the workspace as a **Member** and redirected to the workspace dashboard.
+  - If the invited user is not logged in, they are guided to log in or create an account first, after which they can join seamlessly.

 ### 🔐 Authentication & Security
 - Secure Email & Password authentication with password hashing (bcrypt).